miekg/mmark.nl/content/post/syntax.md

 :   Are discarded from the final output, don't use them.

 Images:
-:   Images are not supported and completely discarded from the final output.
+:   Images are not supported and we fake an artwork with some of the meta date.
 Using the example from
-    RFC 7991 output would just yields: `<t></t>`.
+    RFC 7991 output would just yields: `<artwork>img.jpg "alt" "title"</artwork>`.

 ### HTML5 Output